Wouldn’t it be nice if we could grow plants without having to get dirty?

 Alright.
 Time for a rewind…

 Remember, the first list of herbs to grow in your kitchen with water?
 Circling back to the kitchen, there are even organic vegetables you can regrow in water.
-Just use some cuttings from the veggies you buy at the green grocers, market stalls, or from the organic section at your supermarket.
+Just use some cuttings from the veggies you buy at the farm stand, farmers market, or from the organic section at your supermarket.

 Why not stretch your grocery budget?

 Just to be clear, you aren’t going to sprout some fresh carrots from water and a few shreds of carrot.
 What this is for is the greenery from the carrot tops; the part of the carrot to use in salads.